alvarogarcia7/light-ladr-tools/README.md

   * Run the ADR tools in docker
   * Make it as straight-forward as possible
-  * Do not create a new domain on top of the ADR one
+  * Do not create a new domain language (DSL) on top of the ADR one

 ## Running it: Firsts steps with ADR